falko-strenzke/dpd-server-django/dpdwebserver/dict/content/md/dpd.md

 through its structured nature that allows reliable lookups of inflected forms, compounds and sandhis.
 It furthermore has an extensive reliance on the Pāḷi texts itself in that all proclaimed words and forms are matched to their occurrences in the text.
 In this way, its degree of completion is measurable and the existence of the proclaimed inflections, etc. is verifiable.
 The DPD is originally available for GoldenDict and MDict applications and thus can be conveniently used on desktop computers as well as on smart phones.

-This page gives users the additional opportunity to use the DPD through a web browser.
-It also adds to the search functionality compared GoldenDict of MDict as it enables sub string searches.
+This page gives users the additional opportunity to use the DPD through a web browser, including the DPD-deconstructor and DPD-grammar supplementary dictionaries.
+It also adds to the search functionality compared GoldenDict or MDict as it enables sub string search and (still in an experimental stage) search based on the word construction.

 As the DPD represents a Pāḷi-English dictionary and simultaneously an English-Pāḷi dictionary, so does this online version of the DPD.